 The settlement is by far the biggest privacy judgment the company has ever paid, about three times a fine levied by the French Data Protection Authority earlier this year.
 It also dwarfs the previous largest fine in an FTC children’s privacy case, $5.7 million paid by TikTok earlier this year.

-YouTube pledged to not place targeted ads on children’s content, gather data of anyone who watches it, and eliminate features like commenting that require the use of personal information.
+YouTube also pledged to not place targeted ads on children’s content, gather data of anyone who watches it, and eliminate features like commenting that require the use of personal information.

 That’s all well and good, but privacy advocates and the two Democrats on the five-person FTC don’t think the settlement goes far enough.